 - Investigations for patients on extracorporeal membrane oxygenation (ECMO)

 - Investigation of infective endocarditis and other endovascular infections

 - Support for specialty departments such as the Heart Valve Bank and Intensive Care

 - Patients with ARDS and undiagnosed respiratory conditions which may be infective in origin.

-The department has full CPA accreditation, following a surveillance visit in 2013, and is working towards UKAS ISO15189 accreditation in 2016.
-It is also approved by the HCPC/IBMS for training of Biomedical Scientists.
+The department has full UKAS ISO15189 accreditation since 2016.
+It is also approved by the HCPC/IBMS for training of biomedical scientists.

 All the laboratory services use the CliniSys laboratory information management system, which has direct links with the ICNET Infection Control database system.

-Current laboratory equipment includes a MALDI-tof analyser for bacteria and fungi identification, Bactec FX for blood cultures, Bactec MGIT for Mycobacteria cultures, Biomerieux EasyMag PCR extraction platform, Applied Biosystems 7500 Fast Real-time PCR amplification analysers, a Biomerieux VIDAS serology analyser and the Bio-Rad Evolis serology analyser.
+Current laboratory equipment includes a MALDI-tof analyser for bacteria and fungi identification, Bactec FX for blood cultures, Bactec MGIT for Mycobacteria cultures, Biomerieux EasyMag PCR extraction platform, Applied Biosystems 7500 Fast Real-time PCR amplification analysers, NeuMoDx, and InGenious a Biomerieux VIDAS serology analyser and the Bio-Rad Evolis serology analyser.